-- the condition of the mounting location, marking and equipment according to standards (operating devices, means of body protection, tools, utilities) - protection against intrusion of solid foreign objects and liquids - protection against external mechanical impact - observance of the surrounding temperature (lower and upper limit) - observance of the maximal humidity - ensuring the necessary ventilation - EMV-environment (A or B) - checking if special operating conditions can disturb the operational safety and functionality of the central emergency power supply system such as vibrations, extraordinary shocks, corrosive atmosphere, strong electric or magnetic fields, explosion hazard - the existence of necessary operation and maintenance areas for the central emergency power supply system - the correct selection of modules of the emergency power supply system and check if the requirements of the user according to 5.2 have been met by the manufacturer - checking the settings of the protection devices
+- the condition of the mounting location, marking and equipment according to standards (operating devices, means of body protection, tools, utilities) - protection against intrusion of solid foreign objects and liquids - protection against external mechanical impact - observance of the surrounding temperature (lower and upper limit) - observance of the maximal humidity - ensuring the necessary ventilation - EMV-environment (A or B) - checking if special operating conditions can disturb the operational safety and functionality of the central emergency power supply system such as vibrations, extraordinary shocks, corrosive atmosphere, strong electric or magnetic fields, explosion hazard - the existence of necessary operation and maintenance areas for the central emergency power supply system - the correct selection of modules of the emergency power supply system and check if the requirements of the user according to 5.2 have been met by the manufacturer - checking the settings of the protection devices checking the battery concerning sufficient capacity, the emergency power supply system must be operated during the battery discharge with the rated output current over the rated operating time.
+Systems, which do fail this test, have to be tested again.
+If the requirements are not met in this test either, the system must not be commissioned.

-If a system fails an inspection according to E DIN EN 50171 (VDE 0558-508):2013-07 paragraph 8.2.4 sub-paragraph g)\, it must not be commissioned!
+If a system fails an inspection according to E DIN EN 50171 (VDE 0558-508):2013-07 paragraph 8.2.4 sub-paragraph g), it must not be commissioned!